denise-df/The-Librarian-from-Alexandria---804611/README.md

 ## Section 1: Introduction

 This project was developed as part of the Machine Learning course at LUISS.
-Acting as digital archivists of the Great Library of Alexandria, our task was to design a machine learning pipeline capable of classifying ancient digitized texts by the fonts used in their printing.
+Acting as digital archivists of the Great Library of Alexandria, our task was to design a machine learning model capable of classifying ancient digitized texts by the fonts used in their printing.
 These scanned pages come from various historical sources and use distinct typographic styles.

 Our goal was to automate the identification of these font styles using a neural network-based image classification system.
 The final model should assist in organizing and archiving ancient documents by recognizing and categorizing fonts in a scalable, reliable way.